Tresor (musician)

-Mukengerwa Tresor Riziki (born 24 April 1987), best known by his stage name TRESOR, is a Congolese-born singer, songwriter, music producer, entrepreneur and philanthropist.
+Mukengerwa Tresor Riziki (born 24 April 1987), best known by his stage name Tresor (stylised as TRESOR), is a Congolese-born singer, songwriter, music producer, entrepreneur and philanthropist.
 He gained prominence in 2015 after releasing his single "Mount Everest" from his debut album, VII.
 His name "Tresor", when translated from French, means "treasure".

 Early life and career

 TRESOR was born on the 24th of April 1987 in Goma, Democratic Republic of the Congo.
 He is one of eight siblings.
 Orphaned at the age of seventeen, he left his home in 2007 after completing high school.
 He listened to music from musicians such as Hugh Masekela, Papa Wemba and Miriam Makeba.
 His love for music grew and when he was frequently taken to child care centers he began playing instruments.
 Later on, both of his parents died due to illness and he decided to pursue his musical dream.
 After months of travelling, he settled in Durban, South Africa, where he worked as a car guard by day and a security guard by night to make ends meet.
 In that time, he began working his way into Durban's local scene, performing as a session musician with various musicians.

 In June 2015, he got signed to Sony Music.
 As part of his major label debut, he released the single "Never Let Me Go", which was co-written and co-produced by Matthew Field from Beatenberg.
 The song was certified 5× platinum by the Recording industry of South Africa (RiSA).
 He released his debut album, VII in September 2015.
 The album had taken him seven years to compose, it featured collaborations from musicians such as AKA, Beatenberg, Khuli Chana and The Soil.
 The album achieved mainstream success and charted #1 dance hit record in Italy for the singles "Mount Everest" and "Never Let Me Go".
 The single "Mount Everest" (Freddy Verano Remix) reached #1 on the Shazam trending Global Chart in 2016.
 The singles were released by Sony Music and Ultra Music in the US and Warner Music in some parts of Europe.
 The album won Best pop album at the 22nd South African Music Awards and was also one of the most nominated albums.
 He was also nominated at the 2016 MTV Africa Music Awards for Best pop/alternative artist.